5 Resolutions for Your Finances in 2013

 - Adhere to the Island Approach – You can minimize interest and get the best possible collection of rates and rewards by isolating different types of expenses on individual credit cards, as if they are desert islands.
 For example, you should carry any debt you have on one card while using a different card to make everyday purchases (which you should always pay for in full within the respective billing period).
 If you’re charged interest on the card you’ve designated for everyday use, you’ll know that you need to cut back.
 You can use a credit card calculator to identify the best credit cards for each of your unique needs.

-Treat debt like a snowball – If you have a few different balances, attribute the majority of your monthly debt payment to the balance with the highest interest rate while only putting the minimum required to stay current toward your other balances.
-As you systematically eliminate your most expensive debt, the money you have available for other balances and, eventually, pursuits such as saving for college and retirement will increase like a snowball rolling down a hill.
+Treat debt like an avalanche – If you have a few different balances, attribute the majority of your monthly debt payment to the balance with the highest interest rate while only putting the minimum required to stay current toward your other balances.
+As you systematically eliminate your most expensive debt, the money you have available for other balances and, eventually, pursuits such as saving for college and retirement will increase like an avalanche rolling down a hill.

 - Build excellent credit: Roughly half of all consumers have excellent credit (i.e. credit scores above 719), and everyone else has ample incentive to see how the other half lives, so to speak.
 Credit card companies are currently offering hundreds of dollars in initial rewards bonuses and 0% introductory interest rates for more than a year to new customers who have excellent credit.
 Your credit standing also impacts your loan terms, job prospects, and ability to lease either a car or a place to live.
 In other words, excellent credit really pays off.Recommended Approach: Exactly how you approach credit building depends on your starting point.
 If you’re new to credit or trying to recover from past mistakes, opening a secured credit card is likely your best option.
 Anyone who can place a refundable security deposit of at least $200 can get a secured card because the deposit acts as the account’s spending limit and protects the issuer financially.
 Secured cards are also indistinguishable from “normal” credit cards on your credit reports, which means that as long as you make on-time payments each month, positive information will flow into your credit reports and you should see credit score gains in a little bit over a year.
 Those of you who have already built a bit of credit should certainly follow the same game plan in terms of making on-time payments, but you should also make sure to have 3-4 open credit/loan accounts and minimize debt in order to boost your available credit and expedite the credit building process.